pbrisbin/arch-setup/README.md

   You should see `#`s next to all keys except those you expect to have secret keys for on this machine.

-NOTE: you will have to kill gpg-agent to unmount the flashdrive.

 [downloads]: https://www.archlinux.org/download/